nguyen8amk1/My_Own_Philosophy_of_Everything/toolbox/programming_languages.md

     + What is the TYPING MODEL?:
         dynamic-typing: type-checking at run-time
-        strongly-typed (not exactly but it behave like one most of the type ) Duck-typing
+        strongly-typed (not exactly but it behave like one most of the type ) -> it does checking type when does operations
+            vd: 4.0 + "ditme" -> can't do this, since they're different types

+        Duck-typing

         -> the TRADE-OFF that developer have to deal with: